 Among the numerous stakeholders with which Total maintains regular dialogue, the Group’s employees and their representatives have a privileged position and role, particularly in discussions with the management teams.
 In countries where employee representation is not required by law (for example in Myanmar and Brunei), the Group companies strive to set up such representation.
 There are therefore employee representatives in the majority of Group companies, most of whom are elected.

-At European level, the European Committee enables the provision of information and discussions about the Group’s strategy and social, economic and financial situation, as well as on matters relating to sustainable development, environmental and societal responsibility, and safety.
+At the European level, the European Committee enables the provision of information and discussions about the Group’s strategy and social, economic and financial situation, as well as on matters relating to sustainable development, environmental and societal responsibility, and safety.
 It examines any significant proposed organizational change concerning at least two companies in two European countries, to express its opinion, in addition to the procedures initiated before the national representative bodies.
-A new agreement was reached in July 2017 that contains some innovative measures allowing for better dialogue with the members of the European Committee (field safety visits and learning expeditions to discuss the Group’s strategy directly on site).
+An agreement was signed in July 2017.
+It contains some innovative measures allowing for better dialogue with the members of the European Committee (field safety visits and learning expeditions to discuss the Group’s strategy directly on site).
 In 2019, European Committee members met 25 times.

 As a company that listens to the people who work for it, Total continues to build on its Company project, One Total, through a participative approach that engages employees.
-This approach was illustrated in 2016 by the involvement of employees in a reflection of the Group’s ambitions and values.
-This was followed in 2018 by the One Total, Be Simple collaborative campaign focusing on employees’ day-to-day lives.
-Following further collaborative work that took the form of workshops, forums and an online collaborative platform that focused on a working text entitled, Pacte d’engagement (“Commitment agreement”), which received thousands of contributions from around the world, the One Total, Better Together project was launched with the aim of specifying the Group’s ambition.
-Employees were able to express their opinions on the theme of simplification, share ideas for solutions and discuss the issues with each other through a dedicated collaborative platform.
+This approach was illustrated in 2016 by the involvement of employees in a reflection of the Group’s ambitions and values, and in 2018 by the One Total, Be Simple collaborative campaign focusing on employees’ day-to-day lives.
+Following further collaborative work that took the form of workshops, forums and an online collaborative platform that focused on a working text entitled, Pacte d’engagement (“Commitment agreement”), which received thousands of contributions from around the world, the One Total, Better Together project was launched with the aim of specifying the Group’s human ambitions.